top of page

 • Volleyball will be governed by the National Federation Rules.

-• Schools will be involved in dual matches with the host school responsible for the officials.
+• Schools will be involved in dual or tri matches with the host school responsible for the officials.

 • All gate monies from the tournament will be turned over to the treasurer (after expenses.)